gajus/postloader/README.md

 A scaffolding tool for projects using [DataLoader](https://github.com/facebook/dataloader), [Flow](https://flow.org/) and [PostgreSQL](https://www.postgresql.org/).

+## Project state

+Unfortunately, not a very useful project until [this issue](https://stackoverflow.com/q/47242219/368691) is resolved.

 ## Usage examples

 ### Generate DataLoader loaders for all database tables